EZGO Technologies : Legal Opinion of DeHeng Law Offices (Shenzhen) - Form 6-K

 We are qualified lawyers of the People's Republic of China (the "PRC", for the purpose of this legal opinion, excluding the Hong Kong Special Administrative Region, the Macau Special Administrative Region and Taiwan region), and are qualified to issue opinions on the laws and regulations of the PRC effective as of the date hereof (the "PRC Laws").

-We have acted as the PRC counsel for EZGO Technologies Ltd. (the "Company"), a company incorporated under the laws of the British Virgin Islands, in connection with a registered direct offering (the "Offering") of 351,433 ordinary shares, par value of $0.001 per share (the "Ordinary Share"), at $1.13 per Ordinary Share, as set forth in the prospectus supplement and the accompanying prospectus (the "Registration Statement"), filed by the Company with the Securities and Exchange Commission under the U.S. Securities Act of 1933, as amended, in relation to the Offering.
+We have acted as the PRC counsel for EZGO Technologies Ltd. (the "Company"), a company incorporated under the laws of the British Virgin Islands, in connection with a registered offering (the "Offering") of 8,498,125 ordinary shares, along with associated warrants at a combined purchase price of $1.13 per ordinary share and associated warrants, as set forth in the prospectus supplement and the accompanying prospectus (the "Registration Statement"), filed by the Company with the Securities and Exchange Commission under the U.S. Securities Act of 1933, as amended, in relation to the Offering.

 In so acting, we have examined the originals or copies, certified or otherwise identified to our satisfaction, of documents provided to us by the Company and such other documents, corporate records, certificates issued by governmental authorities in the PRC and officers of the Company and other instruments as we have deemed necessary or advisable for the purpose of rendering this Opinion, including, without limitation, originals or copies of the agreements listed in Annex B hereof (the "VIE Agreements") and the certificates issued by the PRC Authorities and officers of the Company (collectively, the "Documents").